Swetha-0811/portfolio/README.md

-💻 Swetha Elangovan — Full Stack Developer | Building Scalable Web Applications
+💻 Personal Portfolio – Swetha Elangovan | Full Stack Developer

-Welcome to my personal portfolio website — a showcase of my skills, projects, and passion for developing efficient, user-friendly, and scalable web applications.
+A professional portfolio website that showcases my skills, projects, certifications, and journey as a Full Stack Developer.
+Built with modern web technologies and a responsive design to deliver a clean, elegant, and interactive user experience.

 🧭 About the Project

-This project is my portfolio website, designed and developed to represent my journey as a Full Stack Developer.
+This project serves as my digital portfolio, designed to highlight my expertise in frontend and backend development.
-It highlights my technical skills, creative design abilities, and hands-on project experience.
+It demonstrates my ability to create visually engaging, efficient, and scalable web applications that combine creativity with technical depth.

-The website serves as a professional hub where visitors can explore my work, view my certifications, and get in touch for collaborations or opportunities.
+Visitors can explore my projects, achievements, and easily connect with me for collaborations or opportunities.

 ⚙️ Tech Stack